 6- How would you define your creative process & your approach to new collections

 Each collection comes to me in its own way.
-Usually, it starts with a spark of curiosity or a new interest, and then somehow that evolves into jewellery.
+It usually begins with a spark of curiosity or a new interest, which then somehow evolves into jewellery.

-Why do we automatically consider some pearls “better” than others?
-Are Chinese-cultured pearls really inferior to Japanese ones?
-Who decides?
-Too often, we judge based on history or tradition rather than on a more open, aesthetic perspective.
-I like my jewellery to ask those questions and to invite people to see beauty in new ways.
+Why do we automatically consider some pearls more valuable than others?
+Are Chinese cultured pearls inferior to Japanese pearls, and who decides?
+Too often, we judge based on history or tradition rather than a more open aesthetic perspective.
+I like my jewellery to pose these questions and invite people to see beauty from a new angle.

 7- Talk about newest collection and how it is different

-This is my first time working with pearls, so in that sense, the collection is entirely new.
-I’ve focused on mixing cultured pearls from different regions – something that hasn’t been explored enough – and combining them in unexpected ways.
+This is the first time I have worked with pearls, so in that sense, the collection is entirely new.
+I wanted to combine different tones of cultured pearls from multiple pearling regions around the world, something that has not yet been sufficiently explored, and combine them in unexpected ways.

 8- Where does your taste for unusual minerals come from

-It comes from the way I was raised – to look at everything the way you would look at art.
-I try to approach things with an eye unclouded by preconceptions (not always possible, of course), seeking out the unique and unusual beauty wherever it can be found.
-That curiosity and openness have naturally guided me toward unusual minerals and unexpected gems.
+It comes from the way I was raised and looking at everything around me as if it were a work of art.
+I try to approach things with an unbiased eye (which isn’t always possible, of course), seeking out unique and unusual beauty wherever it may be found.
+This curiosity and open-mindedness naturally guided me to unusual minerals and unexpected gemstones.

 9- Can you share anecdote from career – something that really impacted your career recently